Workplace Tech Trends in 2022

 Organisations are encouraging a greater need for cybersecurity training, especially for employees working away from the office.
 Continuous risk monitoring is needed and responses to attacks must be prepared to keep businesses running as securely as possible and keep building consumer trust.
 Discover some great top tips for keeping your business data secure here.

-Immersive work experiences are set to grow to a whole new level this year thanks to augmented reality.
+Immersive work experiences are set to grow to a whole new level of amazing this year thanks to augmented reality.
 The expansion of 5G networks may also make it easier to support cloud-based AR experiences and help to make virtual reality more normalised in the workplace.

 Onboarding, training and meetings are all leaning more on virtual reality tech to provide a more hands-on interactive learning experience.
 By superimposing augmented objects to their real world, new starters are able to received greater visualisation of information, remote guidance and knowledge sharing from colleagues in a modelled work environment.